Key Takeaways

 Ask yourself:

-• Do contracts with hotels, military bases, or state agencies require specific liability limits?
+• Do contracts with hotels, military bases, or state agencies require set liability limits?

 • Does your work involve physical risk from ocean activities, volcanic terrain, or heavy equipment?

-• Do you operate across multiple islands, increasing your exposure footprint?
+• Do you operate across multiple islands, expanding your exposure footprint?

-• Can you absorb a higher deductible to offset Hawaii's typically higher premium rates?
+• Can you absorb a higher deductible to offset Hawaii's above-average premium rates?

 Most Hawaii small businesses start with $1 million per occurrence/$2 million aggregate limits.
-A Kona coffee farm selling direct to visitors may find that baseline sufficient, while a dive operator running charters off Maui likely needs higher limits and watercraft endorsements.
-For payment, annual billing usually costs less, but monthly payments help businesses with tighter margins manage cash flow alongside GET obligations and inter-island shipping costs.
+A Kona coffee farm selling direct to visitors may find that baseline sufficient.
+A dive operator running charters off Maui likely needs higher limits and watercraft endorsements.
+On payment, annual billing usually costs less overall, but monthly payments help businesses with tighter margins keep cash flow steady alongside GET obligations and inter-island shipping costs.

 2. 2